-- Especially gluten (about 90% of patients with Hashimoto’s are gluten intolerant and notice and notice an improvement of symptoms but only removing gluten)
+- Especially gluten (about 90% of patients with Hashimoto’s are gluten intolerant and notice an improvement of symptoms by only removing gluten)

-- Diary (about 50% of Hashimoto’s patients are reactive to dairy)
+- Dairy (about 50% of Hashimoto’s patients are reactive to dairy)

 - Modifying your exercise

-- Hashimoto’s puts your body into a state of “fight or flight” adding intense exercise for long period of time can exacerbate symptoms
+- Hashimoto’s puts your body into a state of “fight or flight”, often adding intense exercise for long period of time can exacerbate symptoms

-- Adding low impact strength and stretching is often very effective
+- Adding low-impact, strength and stretching activities is often very effective

 - Maintaining life giving relationships with family and friends